 - the TBS and modulation are determined according to Table 16.3.3-1 in Clause 16.3.3, for and the transport block does not include EDT

+elseif the UE is configured with higher layer parameter npusch-16QAM-Config, and the DCI is mapped onto the UE specific search space and set to ‘1111’, or for NPUSCH transmission using preconfigured uplink resource and higher layer parameter pur-UL-16QAM-Config configured, = 4

 otherwise, the UE shall use modulation order, = 2 if .
 The UE shall useand Table 16.5.1.2-1 to determine the modulation order to use for NPUSCH if .

 Table 16.5.1.2-1: Modulation and TBS index table for NPUSCH with .